Talibshaib/J.S-Project/README.md

 1. Open the `index.html` file in a web browser.
 2. Enter your weight in kilograms.
-3. Enter your height in meters.
+3. Enter your height in centi meters.
 4. Click the "Calculate" button.
 5. The calculated BMI value will be displayed on the screen.